-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 2, 2001
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS

+TO BE HELD ON MAY 1, 2002

-The 2001 annual meeting of stockholders of Boston Properties, Inc. will be held on Wednesday, May 2, 2001 at 11:00 a.m., local time, at 599 Lexington Avenue, Conference Room 2E, New York, New York.
+The 2002 annual meeting of stockholders of Boston Properties, Inc. will be held on Wednesday, May 1, 2002 at 11:00 a.m., local time, at 599 Lexington Avenue, Conference Room 2E, New York, New York.
 At the annual meeting, stockholders will vote upon the following proposals:

-- 1. To elect three Class I directors, each to serve for a three-year term. - 2.
-To ratify the selection of PricewaterhouseCoopers LLP as our independent accountants for the fiscal year ending December 31, 2001. - 3.
-To consider and act upon one stockholder proposal concerning the annual election of directors. - 4.
+- 1. To elect two Class II directors, each to serve for a three-year term. - 2.
+To ratify the selection of PricewaterhouseCoopers LLP as our independent accountants for the fiscal year ending December 31, 2002. - To consider and act upon one stockholder proposal concerning the annual election of directors. - 4.
 To consider and act upon one stockholder proposal concerning the repeal of our shareholder rights plan. - 5.
+To consider and act upon one stockholder proposal concerning non-audit activities of independent accountants. - 6.
 To consider and act upon any other matters that may properly be brought before the annual meeting and at any adjournments or postponements thereof.

-You may vote if you are a stockholder of record as of the close of business on March 14, 2001.
+You may vote if you were a stockholder of record as of the close of business on March 13, 2002.
 If you do not plan to attend the meeting and vote your common shares in person, please vote in one of the following ways:

-- .
-Use the toll-free telephone number shown on your proxy card (this call is free in the U.S. and Canada); - .
-Go to the Website address shown on your proxy card and vote via the Internet; or - .
-Mark, sign, date and promptly return the enclosed proxy card in the postage-paid envelope.
+- Use the toll-free telephone number shown on your proxy card (this call is free in the U.S. and Canada); - .
+Go to the Website address shown on your proxy card and vote via the Internet; or - Mark, sign, date and promptly return the enclosed proxy card in the postage-paid envelope.